Monetra/mstdlib/cluster/README.md

 - ConnectedPeers - u16   - Known number of connected peers that are in a leader, follower, or voter state.
-- HeartbeatTimer - timer - Timer to send heartbeat messages which fire off every 4x AvgLatencyMs (or 20ms, whichever is greater) in node state Leader, Follower, Join, or Voter.
+- HeartbeatTimer - timer - Timer to send heartbeat messages which fire off every 4x LatencyMs (or 20ms, whichever is greater) in node state Leader, Follower, Join, or Voter.
 - Nonce          - bin32 - Nonce value sent to peer, used during authentication
                            with remote